-A. H. Belo expects to enter into a \$120 million five-year revolving credit facility agreement with JPMorgan Chase Bank, N.A., J.P.
+A. H. Belo expects to enter into a \$100,000 five-year revolving credit facility agreement with JPMorgan Chase Bank, N.A., J.P.
 Morgan Securities Inc., Banc of America Securities LLC, Bank of America, N.A., and other lenders (the "Credit Agreement").
 The Credit Agreement would become effective upon the distribution.
-The facility created by the Credit Agreement, which will be unsecured, may be used for general corporate purposes including letters of credit.
-Borrowings under the Credit Agreement will bear interest at a variable interest rate based on either LIBOR or a base rate, in either case plus an applicable margin that varies depending upon A. H. Belo's leverage ratio.
+The facility created by the Credit Agreement may be used for general corporate purposes including letters of credit.
+Borrowings under the Credit Agreement, which will be guaranteed by the three subsidiaries of A. H. Belo that own its three primary daily newspapers, will bear interest at a variable interest rate based on either LIBOR or a base rate, in either case plus an applicable margin that varies depending upon A. H. Belo's leverage ratio.
 The Credit Agreement will contain usual and customary covenants for credit facilities of this type, including covenants limiting indebtedness, liens, mergers, substantial asset sales, and dividends.
 A. H. Belo will be required to maintain certain leverage and fixed charge coverage ratios specified in the Credit Agreement.
 A. H. Belo expects that, at the time of the distribution, no borrowings will be outstanding under the Credit Agreement and all unused borrowings will be available.